 Failure to submit verification documents will result in your financial aid being delayed or cancelled.
 If any of the data reported on the FAFSA is found to be incorrect, your financial aid eligibility will be recalculated.

 Learn more about verification.

 Once you submit the requested documents, your file will go through an initial review.
-During this process we may identify a need for clarification.
+After this initial review we may be able to complete verification, or we may identify items that require clarification.

-If clarification is needed additional documentation may be added to the list of Financial Aid Requirements on your myWings account.
+If clarification is needed, additional documentation will be added to your list of Financial Aid Requirements in myWings.
 Until all clarification documents are satisfactorily submitted, your verification cannot be completed.
-We recommend that you keep an eye on your myWings account and submit any additional information in a timely manner.
+We recommend that you monitor myWings daily throughout verification and submit any new requirements as soon as possible.
 The clarification process may add time to the processing of your verification.

-After all of your requirements are satisfied and evaluated they will be compared to the answers that you entered in on your FAFSA.
-If there are any discrepancies or errors, we are required to make the appropriate corrections and resubmit your FAFSA to the government.
+After all of your requirements are satisfied and evaluated the documents will be compared to the answers that you provided on your FAFSA.
+If there are any discrepancies or errors, we are required by federal regulation to make those corrections and resubmit your FAFSA to the government.
 Your verification cannot be complete or your aid disbursed until UNF receives the corrected Student Aid Report (SAR) from FAFSA.
 This generally takes a couple of weeks from the time UNF submits the corrections.